mem0cypher/SimulChat/README.md

 ### Modifying Visual Context Processing

 - **Frame Rate**: Adjust `setInterval` timing in `captureAndSendFrame` (for camera) and `captureAndSendScreenFrame` (for screen share) in `src/components/Chat.jsx`.
-- **Backend Context Handling**: The `/api/update-visual-context` endpoint in `backend/app.py` currently stores a single base64 image string.
-To enable true simultaneous processing of multiple visual feeds by the LLM, this backend endpoint and the subsequent calls to Ollama would need to be modified to handle multiple image inputs if your chosen Ollama model supports it.
+- **Backend Context Handling**: The `/api/update-visual-context` endpoint in `backend/app.py` currently stores the latest frame from any source.
+To enable true simultaneous processing, this backend endpoint and the subsequent calls to Ollama would need to be modified to handle multiple image inputs if your chosen LLM supports it.

 ### Speech-to-Text

-The current STT implementation uses the SpeechRecognition library with Google Web API.
+The current STT implementation uses the SpeechRecognition library, which can leverage various engines (defaulting to Google Web API).
 The browser's `MediaRecorder` captures audio, which is then sent to the `/api/transcribe-audio` endpoint in `backend/app.py`.
 This backend endpoint processes the audio and returns the transcribed text.

 ## License

-MIT License.
-See LICENSE file (if one exists, otherwise assume MIT).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.